 Furthermore, if we apply this standard in support of Biden, then what we are doing is communicating that our support for the #metoo movement is contingent upon political expediency.
 We confirm the right-wing accusation that “the left” is a bunch of hypocrites.

 So the question is, do we believe in the principles and mission of the #metoo movement, or not?
-Do we accept that to believing the woman is the best policy, or not?
+Do we accept that believing the woman is the best policy, or not?
 There’s nothing situational about it.

-As it stands, unless something there’s a significant upset during the Democratic Convention, the 2020 election looks like a contest between two people who have been credibly accused of sexual assault…one of whom faces multiple accusations.
+As it stands, unless there’s a significant upset during the Democratic Convention, the 2020 election looks like a contest between two people who have been credibly accused of sexual assault…one of whom faces multiple accusations.